cetyler/cetyler.github.io/content/posts/2025/2025-5-3_streamlit_cloud.md

 I can also use the opportunity to get some data from Open-Mateo.
 Open-Mateo provides more information than OpenWeatherMap.
-I do a page comparing the differences.
+I could do a page comparing the differences.
 Finally I could also use [OpenLibrary](https://openlibrary.org/developers/api).
 Probably would also download some of the data.